maksimKorzh/Chenglite/README.md

 	0} Ka5 {(b6a5) -76.50/6 0} 53.
 Bc7# {+M500/3 0} 1-0

-# Chess engine development philosophy
+# My chess engine development philosophy

 	- try each time to do the same thing you've done before, but in less code